040code/040code.github.io/content/posts/2020-05-25-scaling-selfhosted-action-runners/index.md

 Before we build scalable runners on AWS, we discuss the architecture in a bit more detail.
 On AWS we need several infrastructure components and a component to orchestrate the life cycle of the action runners.
 All infra structure will be created using [HashiCorp Terraform](https://www.terraform.io/).
 The orchestration layer is build with AWS lambda.
 All the lambda functions are written in [TypeScript](https://www.typescriptlang.org/) and compiled to NodeJS single file with [zeit ncc](https://github.com/zeit/ncc).

-For the orchestration we build 4 different lambda's: (MP: lijstje met webhooks).
-Each lambda serves a different purpose (MP: no shit sherlock).
-The action runners will run on AWS spot instances.
+For the orchestration we build 4 different lambda's: First a lambda to handle the GitHub events, two lambda's for scaling up and down.
+And a last one to synchronize the runner binary.
+The self-hosted runners will run on AWS spot instances.

 ![architecture](architecture.svg 'architecture')

-NP: ik zou een formatting gebruiken voor de naam van de lambda's, bv cursief

 ### Webhook